KirsApps/odometer/README.md

 ## SlideOdometerTransition

-ExplicitlyAnimatedWidget based on OdometerTransition with a slide and fade digits transition
+The ExplicitlyAnimatedWidget uses the OdometerTransition with the sliding and fading digits transitions.

 ```dart
     SlideOdometerTransition(
       numberTextStyle: TextStyle(fontSize: 15),